4d/docs/website/translated_docs/pt/REST/{dataClass}.md

 ### Description

 By passing the dataclass and a key, you can retrieve all the public information for that entity.
-The key is the value in the attribute defined as the Primary Key for your dataclass.
+A chave é o valor no atributo definida como Chave Primária para sua classe de dados.
 For more information about defining a primary key, refer to the **Modifying the Primary Key** section in the **Data Model Editor**.

-For more information about the data returned, refer to [{datastoreClass}](#datastoreclass).
+For more information about the data returned, refer to [{DataStoreClass}](#datastoreclass).

 If you want to specify which attributes you want to return, define them using the following syntax [{attribute1, attribute2, ...}](manData.md##selecting-attributes-to-get).
 For example: